shiv248/LangGraphPy-x-ReactJS/README.md

 ### Thoughts and Future Improvements
-This was a fun implementation, mixing two technologies that you want to use together but are not clearly defined, especially in a scenario where both are utilized without limitations on each other.
+This was a fun implementation, mixing two technologies that you want to use together but are not clearly defined, especially in a scenario where both can be utilized well without limitations on each other.

 There are many improvements that could be made, but they are not implemented to maintain simplicity and avoid potential lockout for future users.
 I would be willing to create a new template for different use cases or add to this repository,